by Tom Ringley

 The Sheridan WYO Rodeo enjoys unprecedented community support.
 There are many examples.

-This year, at least 42 local sponsors will provide close to $200,000 in financial support.
-One of the sponsors, the Sheridan WYO Rodeo Gold Buckle Club, consists of 137 individuals who support the rodeo financially.
+Each year, more than 100 sponsors provide about $400,000 in financial support.
+One of the sponsors, the Sheridan WYO Rodeo Gold Buckle Club, consists of individuals who support the rodeo financially.

 Rodeo attendance is always increasing, with more people enjoying the WYO from around the world each year.
 It wasn’t always this way.
 In 1951, for example, community support was weak; so weak that the Rodeo came perilously close to cancellation.